2024 Mangaf building fire: Reactions

 Indian Prime Minister Narendra Modi called the disaster "saddening" and expressed condolences to the victims and their relatives.
 He announced an ex-gratia relief of ₹200,000 (US$2,394) to each of the families of the deceased Indian nationals from the Prime Minister's Relief Fund.
 The Government of Kerala also pledged ₹500,000 in financial assistance to the families of people from the state that died.
 Indian Foreign Minister S. Jaishankar also offered condolences, and Minister of State for External Affairs Kirti Vardhan Singh said that he would provide assistance and repatriate the dead.
 On 14 June, their bodies were returned to India aboard an Indian Air Force aircraft, stopping first in Kochi, where the dead from south India were released, before proceeding to Delhi, where the remaining victims were claimed.
 The Filipino fatalities were repatriated on 17 June.

 Saudi Arabia's King Salman and Crown Prince Mohammed bin Salman shared their condolences for Kuwait, with the king wishing a speedy recovery for the injured.
 The foreign ministries of the United Arab Emirates and Iran also expressed solidarity with Kuwait.

 On 13 June, the Kerala Catholic Bishops' Council (KCBC), the Regional Bishops' Council for the State of Kerala, expressed their condolences to the families of all victims, calling the disaster "heartbreaking".
 Kerala reported a significant number of victims – 26 casualties, many identified as Christian.
 Its spokesperson, Father Jacob Palakkappilly, added that they were praying for the speedy recovery of the injured.

 On 18 June, the Kuwait government announced $15,000 (about 4,600 Kuwaiti dinars or ₹1,250,000) compensation to the families of the victims of the fire.
 NBTC group announced aid of 8 lakh rupees to the families of the victims of fire and assured ongoing support to them.
 Executives M. A. Yusuff Ali and Ravi Pillai announced aid of 5 lakh rupees and 2 lakh rupees respectively to each family.
+Philanthropist Saad Kassis-Mohamed had offered support to affected workers and their families.